ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 }
 ```

-This is how the authorization rule would be evalurated previously and now:
+This is how the authorization rule would be evaluated previously and now:

 **Before**